JulieMontoya/AdveBuilder/bobajob_st/README.md

 ## stock_messages.6502

 This is a BeebAsm source file with constants for stock messages.
-It can be generated from the sqlite database and really needs to be given its own Makefile target.
+It is generated from the sqlite database with its own Makefile target.

 ## Makefile

 This is a standard Makefile to build the SSD image.

+The Makefile assumes the presence of a `scripts` folder alongside the working folder with `make_huffman_tree`, `pack_database` and `mksm` scripts.
+Note, if you alter the .sqlite database, you _must_ dump it as an .s3t file before running `make`, as the database always gets generated from this text dump.

+_(Idea for future work: detect whether these tools are already in $PATH and if so, use those in preference)_